-1 This General Order does not regulate underground exfiltration of sewage from a sanitary sewer system to underground soil that does not reach groundwater, the ground surface, or a surface water of the State.
-Such exfiltrated sewage is not considered to be a spill and is not subject to regulation under this Order.
+1 This General Order does not regulate underground leakage of sewage from a sanitary sewer system to underground soil that does not reach groundwater, the ground surface, or a surface water of the State.
+Such leakage is not considered to be exfiltration and is not subject to regulation under this Order.

 This General Order does not convey any property rights of any sort or any exclusive privileges.
 The requirements prescribed herein do not authorize the commission of any act causing injury to persons or property, nor protect the Enrollee from liability under federal, state, or local laws, nor create a vested right for the Enrollee to continue the discharge of waste.